History of the Dallas Cowboys: 1989: Troy Aikman and Jerry Jones arrives

-Bright's savings and loan had been seized by federal regulators in 1988.
+Bright found himself in dire financial straits in the late 1980s.
+He lost $29 million after Texas's largest bank failed in 1988, and his savings and loan was seized by federal regulators that same year.
 With most of his money tied up in the Cowboys, Bright was all but forced to sell the team to Arkansas businessman Jerry Jones on February 25, 1989.
 The next day, Jones' first act as owner was to fire Landry.
-The abrupt termination of the only coach that the Cowboys had ever known attracted considerable criticism.
-He admitted to becoming more forgetful with play calling and clock management as he passed his 60th birthday, and to being a bit unwilling to adapt his offense for the NFL of the 1980s.
-However, Landry was not totally to blame for the Cowboys' lackluster showings of the late 1980s, which included years of poor drafts.
-Schramm, Brandt, and other longtime personnel were soon gone as well.
-Jones replaced Landry with University of Miami head coach Jimmy Johnson.
-With the worst record of 1988, Dallas gained the #1 draft pick for 1989, UCLA QB Troy Aikman (Tom Landry had expressed interest in Aikman just before being fired).
+The abrupt firing of the only coach the Cowboys had ever known attracted much criticism.
+In 2016, Jones revealed that Bright offered to fire Landry before the sale closed, knowing Jones would face savage criticism from the press if he did so himself.
+However, Jones declined the offer, wanting to be the one who made the decision to fire Landry.
+Earlier, Bright revealed that he had wanted to fire Landry himself as early as 1987, but backed off when Schramm claimed he didn't have a successor in place yet.
+Landry admitted to becoming more forgetful with play calling and clock management as he passed his 60th birthday, and to being a bit unwilling to adapt his offense for the NFL of the 1980s.
+Other longtime personnel were soon gone as well; Schramm resigned while Brandt was fired.

+Unlike his predecessors, Jones took a very active role in running the team.
+He installed himself as his own general manager, and replaced Landry with University of Miami head coach Jimmy Johnson, who had played football at Arkansas alongside Jones in the 1960s.
+With their league-worst record in 1988, Dallas gained the #1 draft pick for 1989, UCLA QB Troy Aikman (Tom Landry had expressed interest in Aikman just before being fired).
 After Dallas opened the 1989 season 0–5, Johnson traded away Herschel Walker to the Minnesota Vikings for five veteran players and eight draft choices.
 (A total of 18 players or draft choices were involved in what was the largest trade in NFL history at the time.)
 The Cowboys finished the 1989 season with a 1–15 record, their worst record since the team's inception.
-Rookie quarterback Steve Walsh, starting in place of an injured Aikman, led the team to its lone victory in a midseason Sunday night game in Washington.
+Fellow rookie quarterback Steve Walsh, starting in place of an injured Aikman, led the team to its lone victory in a midseason Sunday night game in Washington.